 UNC Press is happy to provide digital files of adopted textbooks that have been assigned to students with disabilities.
-We will provide such a copy free of charge upon receipt of a formal request from the student’s campus disability service office, on the condition that a copy of the book has been purchased by or on behalf of the student.
+We will provide such a copy free of charge upon receipt of a formal request from the student’s campus accessibility service office, on the condition that a copy of the book has been purchased by or on behalf of the student.
 To make a request, please email us.

 UNC Press is proud to partner with several organizations to provide our books in a variety of formats for visually impaired students and readers.